-One of the process in which we are interested is the laser cladding which is a process whereby a new layer of material is deposited on a substrate by laser fusion of blown powders or pre-placed powder coatings.
+One of the processes in which we are interested is the laser cladding which is a process whereby a new layer of material is deposited on a substrate by laser fusion of blown powders or pre-placed powder coatings.
 Multiple layers can be deposited to form shapes with complex geometry.
-The use of in-situ synchrotron X-ray diffraction during cladding process enables us to follow the evolution of the microstructure and phases as function of the cladding parameters like...
+The use of in-situ synchrotron X-ray diffraction during cladding process enables us to follow the evolution of the microstructure and phases as function of the cladding parameters such as:

 - laser power density